 These examples perfectly illustrate how technology and good ideas work together to deliver innovative solutions to match market demands.

 Retailers, build and expand your digital channels – now

-According to KPMG, the realities of retailing in a COVID-19 world suggests that forward-thinking retailers are evaluating the situation and planning accordingly by adopting best practices, innovative responses, and new ideas that are emerging across the industry.
+According to KPMG, the realities of retailing in a COVID-19 world suggest that forward-thinking retailers are evaluating the situation and planning accordingly by adopting best practices, innovative responses, and new ideas that are emerging across the industry.

-Whether this pandemic persists months or years, it is clear the retail industry will never be the same.
-It's time to acknowledge this reality and start adapting because digital commerce is a mainstay.
+Whether this pandemic persists for months or years, it is clear the retail industry will never be the same.
+It’s time to acknowledge this reality and start adapting because digital commerce is a mainstay.

 Even though the pandemic has impacted retail business on a global scale, it has also created new opportunities and a sense of urgency for companies to build and expand their digital channels.